Getting Ready for 2016

 The National Park Service turns 100 on August 25, 2016.
 To us, it's not about cakes and candles — it's about being an organization ready to take on the challenges of our second century.
 Our blueprint to get there — A Call to Action — outlines the innovative work we want to accomplish.
 Wolf Trap National Park for the Performing Arts is a big part of this effort.
 Take a look at what we're doing locally and get involved!

-This year, Face of America: Spirit of South Florida will feature Big Cypress National Preserve, Biscayne National Park, Dry Tortugas National Park, and Everglades National Park.
+In 2012, Face of America: Spirit of South Florida featured Big Cypress National Preserve, Biscayne National Park, Dry Tortugas National Park, and Everglades National Park.
 Read more

 Wolf Trap National Park for the Performing Arts is engaging citizens and restaurant management in learning to eat well.
 The Park partner uses some fresh herbs, vegetables and fruit in their menu items.
 Read more